cristian-grecu/master-baccarat-2025/README.md

 We strongly recommend that you start working on labs **early** — it always takes longer than you think, especially if you are not very good at debugging.
 This lab is relatively easy; future labs will be harder and will take longer.

-### No FPGA board?
+### FPGA board

 The labs in this course are designed to be completed using a DE1-SoC FPGA board.
-However, under the current public health conditions not everyone has physical access to one.
+For soem labs, it may be possible to use similar FPGA boards, but they may lack essential features.  the DE0-CV board might work in a pinch, but it does not have the hardened ARM processor system (aka `hps`) which is required in CPEN391 and might be required in a later lab in this course.

-We have therefore ensured that, for this offering of the course, it is possible to complete the lab and receive marks for it without access to physical board.
+If you have misplaced your board, it is possible to complete the lab and receive marks for it without access to physical board.
 We still recommend that you use your DE1-SoC if you have one — you will have a much more rewarding experience.
-Besides, even though we will not be using a physical FPGA board for marking, if your design does not work on a the FPGA, it's a good bet that something is wrong with your code and it will likely not pass our marking tests.

 Read the [Virtual DE1-SoC](de1-gui/README.md) document to learn how to simulate and debug your code without a physical FPGA.
+If you are demonstrating to a TA for marks, you must use the post-synthesis netlist.
+Note that simulating with the Virtual DE1-SoC is extremely slow.
+**To use the Virtual DE1-SoC, do not copy the files into your task folders!
+Instead, reference them using relative filenames, e.g.
+`../de1-gui/de1_cui.sv`**

 Be sure to read the [Deliverables and Evaluation](#deliverables-and-evaluation) section to understand how we will mark your submission.

 ## Baccarat